HomeEditor's PickMost Effective Cybersecurity Strategy For A Small Business

 educate yourself

 The biggest threat today is the unknown, so when it comes to cybersecurity, the best thing small businesses can do is educate themselves.
-They might have a lean team of IT people who know IT, but don't understand where cybersecurity fits.
+They might have a lean team of IT people who know IT but don’t understand where cybersecurity fits.

 1. Johnny Santiago – Brand Partnerships Manager for Social Catfish